7 Common Facts About Morphine Addiction People Usually Get Wrong

 Recommended Dose of Morphine

 The doctor sets the recommended dose of Morphine according to the intensity of pain.
-According to Mayo Clinic, the recommended dose is:
+The recommended dose is:

 Disclaimer: You should always consult your doctor about recommended doses.
 An overdose may result in severe respiratory problems.